-bans had been realized.
+By the late 1980s, in anticipation of bans on all cadmium products except for Ni-Cd batteries, major producers of other cadmium products had decreased production substantially.
+Projecting this trend into the future, a scenario was assumed for the late 1990s in which the bans had been realized.
 The results are depicted in Figure 7.
 Under this scenario, the only cadmium-containing product in use in the basin is Ni-Cd batteries, and it is assumed that 50% of the disposed consumer batteries are recycled.
-As shown in the figure, the strategy does achieve a significant reduction in the availability of cadmium in municipal solid wastes, from nearly 200 tons in 1985 to about 50 tons in the late 1990s.
-There is, however, a very large increase (estimated at about 425 tons) of cadmium wastes at the refinery.
+As shown in the figure (in brackets in the "Landfill" box), the strategy does achieve a significant reduction in the availability of cadmium in municipal solid wastes, from nearly 200 tons in 1985 to about 50 tons in the late 1990s.
+There is, however, a very large increase (estimated to be about 425 tons) in cadmium wastes at the refinery.
 Currently, there is no information on the availability of cadmium in these refinery wastes.
-Nonetheless, it may be considerable, since cadmium in most solid wastes appears to be appreciably soluble in acids, or in the presence of commonly occurring complexing agents such as ammonia (Rauhut, 1978).
+Nonetheless, it may be considerable, since cadmium in most solid wastes appears to be appreciably soluble in acids, or in the presence of commonly occurring complexing agents such as ammonia (Rauhut, 1980).

-The overriding problem with any policy for curtailing consumer use of cadmiumcontaining products is that the supply of cadmium in the basin is essentially inelastic since it enters the basin as a by-product of zinc production.
-In contrast to the mid 1980s, rather than a deficit, there would be a large surplus of cadmium, which is enhanced by the recycling of consumer batteries.
-This analysis should not be construed to indicate that banning or recycling of products is not a wise strategy.
+The overriding problem with any policy for curtailing consumer use of cadmium-containing products is that the supply of cadmium in the basin is essentially inelastic since it enters the basin as a by-product of zinc production.
+Thus, in contrast to the mid-1980s, rather than a deficit, there would be a large surplus of cadmium, which is enhanced by the recycling of consumer batteries.
+This analysis should not be construed to indicate that banning or recycling products is not a wise strategy.
 Rather, it indicates that if such a ban were to be implemented, special provisions would have to be made for the safe handling of surplus wastes at zinc refineries.